ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why this matters:** Accessible digital content isn't just about legal compliance — it's about ensuring equal access to government services for millions of Illinois residents.

-### How does digital accessibility and compliance fit into an agency's DEIA mission?

-**Digital accessibility is the natural evolution of the "A" in DEIA — and it's now backed by legal requirements that give accessibility commitments real accountability.**

-Many state and local government agencies have long been committed to Diversity, Equity, Inclusion, and Accessibility (DEIA) principles, and accessibility has always been part of that commitment.
-What's evolving is how we define and measure accessibility in an increasingly digital world — and the legal standards that now apply to our online presence.

-**What's changed:**

-The digital transformation of government services means that accessibility must now extend to everything agencies do online.
-The April 2026 ADA Title II compliance deadline transforms digital accessibility from an aspirational goal into a legal mandate.
-This isn't a departure from DEIA values — it's their fulfillment.

-**How accessibility enhances agency missions:**

-Equity is fundamental to public service — ensuring that all residents, regardless of ability, can access government information, services, and resources.
-When digital content isn't accessible, agencies exclude people with disabilities from:

-- **Public information and services** — Reports, data dashboards, publications, and service information that affects communities
-- **Grant and funding opportunities** — Organizations serving communities with higher disability rates need equal access to funding opportunities and application processes
-- **Public participation** — Policy discussions, public comment opportunities, and civic engagement must be accessible so that people with disabilities can participate in shaping public policy
-- **Emergency and critical services** — Accessible information is essential during emergencies and for accessing critical government services

-**Why this strengthens DEIA commitments:**

-1. **Equity becomes measurable** — WCAG 2.1 AA standards provide concrete, testable criteria for digital equity.
-Agencies can now objectively assess whether their digital content truly serves everyone.

-2. **Inclusion becomes actionable** — Rather than hoping content is inclusive, agencies have specific guidelines for ensuring people with visual, auditory, motor, and cognitive disabilities can access information.

-3. **Accountability is built in** — Legal requirements mean accessibility isn't dependent on budget cycles, competing priorities, or individual champions.
-It's a baseline expectation.

-4. **Everyone benefits** — Accessible design principles (clear language, logical structure, captions, readable fonts) improve the experience for all users, not just those with disabilities.

-**The bottom line:** The 2026 deadline doesn't replace values-driven commitments to accessibility — it reinforces them.
-Agencies now have the legal framework, technical standards, and organizational accountability to ensure their digital presence truly reflects DEIA principles and advances equity in public service.

-**References:**

-- <a href="https://www.ada.gov/" target="_blank" rel="noopener noreferrer">ADA.gov</a> — Federal guidance on disability rights
-- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois accessibility standards

 ### What is WCAG?

 **WCAG (Web Content Accessibility Guidelines)** are international standards that explain how to make digital content accessible to people with disabilities.
 Think of them as a detailed checklist for making websites, documents, and apps usable by everyone.